mobeigi/Discord-Theme-Wars-Bot/README.md

 <br />
 </p>

-Fun little post that embeds two different messaged into one image using interlaced fonts.
+Fun little post that overlaps two different messaged into one image using interlaced fonts.
-Each message matches the background colour of the Discord light and dark theme respectively thus making only one image appear to a user depending on their selected theme.
+Each message matches the background colour of the Discord light and dark theme respectively thus making only one image appear to a user at any given time depending on their selected theme.

-Based on this ideas here:
+Based on the idea discussed here: https://www.reddit.com/r/discordapp/comments/8t04ag/this_image_shows_different_text_depending_on/
-https://www.reddit.com/r/discordapp/comments/8t04ag/this_image_shows_different_text_depending_on/

 ## Requirements